 “I’ve tried to teach my son Christopher what I know about school but I don’t know much.
 I know the Sisters of Mary will teach him about things that I wasn’t able to and that is good.
 He will know what he wants to do when he grows up with everything he is going to learn at school with the Sisters.”

 Responding to the needs of these communities, the first Sisters of Mary programme was established in 1997 with the support of our donors and consisted of a medical and dental clinic in Guatemala City, Zona 13 to support the local poor families with access to free healthcare.
 The clinic continues to be a vital resource for the local region, now also supports the girls and boys at our schools in Guatemala and is in constant demand from patients.
-In 2019 the clinic saw an average of 113 outpatients per day but since the Covid-19 pandemic the clinic has been closed to non students.
+In 2019 the clinic saw an average of 113 outpatients per day.